oiegorov/expo_improved/README.md

     $ your_path/expo_improved/bin/expo.rb path_to_your_test_file

-* In case you want **to run expo from your local machine** you have to configure both your machine (for expo client) and the frontend (for expo server).
+### Run Expo from your local machine

+You have to configure both your machine (for expo client) and the frontend (for expo server).

 The following command should be executed on your machine as well as on the